Israelis and Palestinians to meet in Jordan

-"The upcoming meeting is part of serious and continuous efforts to reach a common ground to resume the direct negotiations," Jordanian Foreign Ministry spokesman Mohammed Kayed said, AP reports.'Not sustainable'
+"The upcoming meeting is part of serious and continuous efforts to reach a common ground to resume the direct negotiations," Jordanian Foreign Ministry spokesman Mohammed Kayed said, AP reports.

 The Israelis and Palestinians will meet bilaterally as well as with the Quartet of Middle East mediators - the United States, the European Union, Russia and the United Nations - in Amman, he said.

 In a statement, US Secretary of State Hillary Clinton said it was "essential that both sides take advantage of this opportunity".

 "The need for a lasting peace is more urgent than ever.
 The status quo is not sustainable and the parties must act boldly to advance the cause of peace," she said.

 Wasl Abu Yossef, a senior figure in Palestinian President Mahmoud Abbas's PLO executive, said the meeting would allow both sides to "offer their positions on security and borders" as requested by the Quartet.

 "This is not a resumption of negotiations," Mr Abu Yossef told Reuters news agency.

 In a statement, Israel said Mr Molcho would "take part in the Quartet meeting" but did not make any reference to meeting the Palestinians.

 In recent months, the Quartet has been taking a leading role in attempts to bring about fresh negotiations.